rzksbr-civa/laravel-support/README.md

-# Laravel Support
+# Webaune Support

-**Webaune common** support helpers, contracts, and traits required by various Webaune packages.
+**Common** support helpers, contracts, and traits required by various Webaune packages.
 Validator functionality, and basic controller included out-of-the-box.

 > **Note:** this package is just a support package for other Webaune packages, which may not be useful on it's own, but contains some complementary generic functionality and also may not respect SemVer and break backward compatibility.